Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Experiments

 \subsection{Results}

 Figure 1 shows OFMUP's performance across different tests.
 In small-scale tests (M = 12, A = 8), OFMUP reduces regret by 85\% vs. Random P+A and 60\% vs. Greedy P+A after 3000 steps.
 The advantage is greater in medium-scale tests (M = 20, A = 10), where regret is 88\% lower than Random P+A and 80\% lower than Greedy P+A at T=3000, showing improved scalability.
 For discrete rewards, OFMUP continues to outperform.
 The gap with other methods grows as it learns reward patterns, reducing regret by 85\% vs. Random P+A and 65\% vs. Non-Probing at T=3000.
 Notably, Random P+A's regret is slightly higher in small-scale tests due to fairness computation via the geometric mean and increased variability with smaller samples.
 These results validate our theoretical analysis—OFMUP effectively balances exploration and exploitation while ensuring fairness.
-The experiments further confirm the crucial role of probing in gathering information and guiding allocation.
+The experiments further confirm the crucial role of probing in gathering information and guiding assignment.
 We further examine scalability by independently varying agent numbers (Figure 2).
-OFMUP maintains superior performance across all configurations, with its relative advantage becoming more pronounced as problem complexity increases.
+OFMUP performs well in all our tests, and its advantage over the other methods grows as the problems become more complex.